p7xtxxk/Application-Development-Lab---CS33002/README.md

 # 📋 Experiments

-## 📌 Experiment 1: Resume Web Page
+## 📌 Experiment 1: Build a Resume using HTML/CSS

 **Technologies Used:**